By Alisa Kim

 Shachak says health informatics combines two of his passions: education and information.
 He was recruited to IHPME in 2007 to help develop the Institute’s Master of Health Informatics program, which to this day is one of the few programs of its kind in Canada.
 The program has flourished over the years.
 When it launched in 2008, there were seven students; there are now 74 students in the program, as well as 54 students in the Executive MHI program, which is geared toward mid- to senior-career candidates who desire specialized health informatics knowledge to advance in their careers.
-Shachak also contributed to the Health Informatics Research emphasis of the M.Sc. and PhD in IHPME’s Health Services Research Program.
+Shachak also contributed to the Health Informatics Research emphasis of the M.Sc. and PhD in IHPME’s Health Systems Research Program.
 He developed a new course on cognitive, social and information science theory in health informatics research.

 He also participates in regional activities, submitting papers to conferences and serving on working groups of the American Medical Informatics Association.
 He is currently working with scholars around the world to revise the International Medical Informatics Association’s health informatics skills and competency framework to guide education in the field.